LoneSalmon/Active-Directory/README.md

     <img src="https://github.com/LoneSalmon/Active-Directory/blob/main/Media/Configuring-domain-controller-2.png">
   </p>

-___

 - I will skip the DNS options since we will not cover DNS delegation in this step.  <br>
-- In the Additional Options page, the NetBIOS domain name will be automatically generated from the root domain name we specified earlier. <a href="http://www.differencebetween.net/technology/internet/difference-between-dns-and-netbios/">Here's more info on NetBIOS</a>.  <br>
+- In the Additional Options page, the NetBIOS domain name will automatically generate from the domain name we specified. <a href="http://www.differencebetween.net/technology/internet/difference-between-dns-and-netbios/">Here's more info on NetBIOS</a>.  <br>
 - In the "Paths" page, we can see and edit the default folders for:  <br>
-  * Database: NTDS is a critical component of the Active Directory infrastructure, housing the database files that store directory information.  <br>
+  * Database: NTDS is a critical component of the AD infrastructure, housing the information on directory information.  <br>
-  * Log files: Log files associated with AD database contain transaction logs that record all changes made to the database.  <br>
+  * Log files: Log files associated with the AD database.  <br>
-  * SYSVOL: Responsible for storing and distributing Group Policy objects and other system-level settings (Scripts, for example) across all domain controllers.  <br>
+  * SYSVOL: Stores and distributes Group Policy objects and other system-level settings (Scripts, for example) across all DCs.  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/blob/main/Media/Configuring-domain-controller-3.png">